mkniewallner/migrate-to-uv/docs/configuration.md

 ### `--build-backend`

 The build backend to choose when performing the migration.
-Possible options are `hatch` and `uv`.
-If none is specified, `hatch` is chosen by default.
+If the option is not provided, `hatch` is chosen by default.

 !!!info